kube-object-storage/lib-bucket-provisioner/README.md

     + if yes, sets status to "pending"
     + if no, sets status to "released" since this OB is orphaned
 + detects OB update events:
-  + same OBC check and status update as for _new_ OB
-  + syncs the OBC's status to reflect the OB's status
+  + if status == "released" then delete OB (and ConfigMap and/or Secret if needed)
-+ detects and ignores OB delete events
++ ignores OB delete events (deletes events can be lost)

 ### Limitations
 This proposal differs from the Kubernetes external provisioner lib in that there is no centralized, _core_ bucket/claim controller to handle missed events by performing periodic syncs.